erik-davis/journey-front-end/README.md

 ## Future Features

 Each product type currently has its own model which extends the base product model.
 This would allow for use of specific properties like 'isVehicle' to be used if desired.
 However, the current site only uses the name and price property from each product.
-If the data set size increased, it might also be desirable to add a text box where the user could type in a search term to filter the visible data.
+If the data set size increases, it might also be beneficial to add a text box where the user could type in a search term to filter the visible data.
+The Angular Material components are reactive by default, but overall the site could be redesigned to make the mobile user experience better.

 ## Adding a new product type